SzilviaDeahl/practice-at-home/README.md

 - Explain the difference between state and behavior
 - Identify state
 - Identify behavior
-- Use TDD to build out behavior and state
+- Use TDD (Test Driven Development) to build out behavior and state

 # Set Up
 ```